karnakvt/CollectedWriting/07 2 months later.md

 As Clara left, Ashna looked to the doorway curtain, and opened a drawer to her right.
 Reaching in, she pulled a book that seemed to drip from knitted flesh.
 The wicked smile on the cover widening as it came into the light.
 "Okay... back to this... how to make a permanent servant with stable intelligence matrix WITHOUT evil divinity..." she mumbled under her breath.
 "How... to make... a Ben Goldbleed..."

 Clara felt a shiver in her spine as she walked towards Alcazar.
 In the moments after Ben Goldbleed and his hordes of undead were driven back by the mighty explosion, the greatest outpouring of humanity that Gylden had ever seen took place.
-The sheer magnitude of the magical war that had waged between the mighty necromancer, and the mysterious dwarven arch-wizard the town affectionately referred to as "Nelly" was something incomprehensible to most people.
-What was very comprehensible, on the other hand, was the sheer amount of death and destruction that had rained from the heavens to put an end to it.
+The sheer magnitude of the magical war that had waged between the mighty necromancer and the mysterious dwarven arch-wizard Nelly was something incomprehensible to most people.
+Nevertheless, the event had truly shaken every citizen of Gylden to the core.
+The horrendous sight of the dead shambling to the shore, the dreadful feeling watching the powerful magics push against each other, the sheer amount of death and destruction that had rained from the heavens to put an end to it.
 Clara always silently thanked whatever Gods would listen, that Ben Goldbleed was blamed for the explosion, and not her dear friend Tiv.
 Had it been the latter, she would have found her emotions difficult to work with.

 After the initial disaster, which blasted away entire suburbs of the city, there was an immediate effort to scavenge the blast site and surrounding areas.
 The watch led by lady Esmerelda Gylden and her family, poured the coffers of the city and more into the rescue and preservation of life.
 The immediate issues were medical aide, a simple headcount to account for all the souls living, and supply of food and blankets to the newly homeless.
 People worked day and night, from all walks of life, clearing rubble, bandaging wounds and setting bones.
 From girls like Clara herself to strapping sailors and dock workers.
 They organised in shifts to clear the wreckage and take stock of the raw damage that had been done in the attack.